-We spent some time at the formal pond at the rear of the gardens, and then wandered around the house itself which housed some of Rodin’s more delicate work.
-To finish off our fabulous trip we had lunch in the café, which had delicious salads at surprisingly good value prices (especially for Paris!).
+We spent some time at the formal pond at the rear of the gardens, and then wandered around the house itself which housed some of Rodan’s more delicate work.
+To finish off our fabulous trip we had lunch in the café, which serviced amazing quality fresh salads at surprisingly good value prices.

 Tips for the Rodin Museum: